 The best thing you can do to avoid total failure while bending CDs is to take the process in small steps.
 Whether you’re cutting, scratching or marking, apply the imperfections a little at a time and test the CD between applications.
 Avoid deep cuts and keep away from the edges of the CD.
 Remember that the CD still has to be readable in order to play.
 Experiment on CDs that will sound interesting but won’t be catastrophic should you ruin them completely.
 Also, just like with databent audio files, these bent CDs will provide different effects in different playback devices.
 If you have more than one CD player in your arsenal, try your CD in all of them, to find out if one gives you better results.

 What does a bent CD sound like?
 Frankly, it sounds just like a CD that you’ve accidentally scratched, but controlling the process does give you the ability to create desirable glitches that can be used in a variety of non-conventional audio styles, such as IDM, plunderphonics and noise.
-My personal favorite use is to bend a CD of classical, choral or vocal music, then drench it in reverb for an instant lush atmosphere.
-The following is a clip of a tenor singing his rendition of “Love Is A Many-Splendored Thing”, initially clean, then with enough reverb to demonstrate my preferences.
+My personal favorite is to bend a CD of classical, choral or vocal music, then drench it in reverb for an instant lush atmosphere.
+The following is a clip of a tenor singing his rendition of “Love Is A Many-Splendored Thing”, initially clean, then with enough reverb to smear the sound out into an interesting soundscape.

 Databending image files